teobresums/teobresums/Utils/Benchmark/README.md

 ## What to run?

-Parfiles for several relevant test cases are collected in the dir
+Parfiles for several relevant test cases are collected in

 ```
-$ ../C/par/
+$ ../parfiles.json
 ```

-Those parfiles can be added in the list `FILES` at the beginning of the makefile in this directory.
+Adding parfiles there (under `examples`) automatically adds them to the benchmark.

 ## How to run